cypress-io/cypress/cypress/v1.0/documentation/1-Commands/46-type.md

 })

 // Cypress will not insert any characters if keydown, keypress, or textInput
-// is cancelled - which matches the default behavior of browsers cy.get("#username").type("bob@gmail.com").should("have.value", "") // true
+// is cancelled - which matches the default browser behavior cy.get("#username").type("bob@gmail.com").should("have.value", "") // true
 ```

 ***

-#### Event Firing
+**Event Firing**

-The following rules have been implemented which match real browser behavior (and the spec):
+The following rules have been implemented that match real browser behavior (and the spec):

 1. Cypress respects not firing subsequent events if previous ones were cancelled.
-2. Cypress will fire `keypress` only if that key is supposed to actually fire `keypress`.
+2. Cypress will fire `keypress` *only* if that key is supposed to actually fire `keypress`.
-3. Cypress will fire `textInput` only if typing that key would have inserted an actual character.
+3. Cypress will fire `textInput` *only* if typing that key would have inserted an actual character.
-4. Cypress will fire `input` only if typing that key modifies or changes the value of the element.
+4. Cypress will fire `input` *only* if typing that key modifies or changes the value of the element.

 ***

-#### Implicit form submission behavior
+**Implicit form submission behavior**

-Cypress automatically matches the spec and browser behavior when pressing the `{enter}` key when the input belongs to a `<form>`.
+Cypress automatically matches the spec and browser behavior for pressing the `{enter}` key when the input belongs to a `<form>`.

 This behavior is defined here: [Form Implicit Submission](https://html.spec.whatwg.org/multipage/forms.html#implicit-submission)